The Pisa tower on a sunny day

 What is a Reflexive Verb?

-In English, we make verbs reflexive by using words like myself, yourself, himself, etc.
+In English, we make verbs reflexive by using words like myself, yourself, himself, etc. For example: I wash myself is reflexive, while I wash the car is not reflexive, because the action affects something else.

 Many Italian verbs can be either reflexive or non-reflexive, depending on the context.
+Paying attention to pronouns and the ending -si will help you identify them.

 How to Conjugate Reflexive Verbs